Paracetamol poisoning

 Infuse entire bag

 **For infants, even smaller volumes may be required.
-Doses can be diluted in 100 mL bags if available (note: the entire dose must be administered over the specified time.).
-For infants who are fluid restricted with concerns about fluid overload and a smaller total volume is required, contact hospital pharmacist for advice.
+Doses can be diluted in 100 mL bags if available (note: the entire dose must be administered over the specified time).
+For infants who require smaller total volumes, contact hospital pharmacist for advice.

 Infusion stage